 - It improves your ranking

 Use the related or focus keyword as your anchor text to interlink the posts.
-It works as the subtle most blog SEO tactic.
+It works as the subtle most blog SEO optimization tactic.

 10. Link Out To External Posts & Authority Websites

 One of the greatest SEO myths is that linking out to other websites somehow devalues your own site’s page rank and authority.
 However, the truth is that search engines favor outbound links, especially if those links are to other sites that are relevant, and are of higher authority.
 Why?

 Consider linking out to 1-2 useful and authority resources in your post.
 Ensure that they do not look forced and add value to the overall content.